Complex geometry of moment-angle manifolds: Introduction

 \subsection{Hopf manifolds and Vaisman manifolds}

-A positive, exact (1,1)-form was also very useful in the study of Vaisman manifolds.
-Vaisman manifolds form a special class of locally conformally K\"ahler manifolds.
-Recall that a \emph{locally conformally K\"ahler manifold} (an \emph{LCK manifold} for short) is a manifold $M$ equipped with a K\"ahler metric on its covering $\widetilde M$ in such a way that the monodromy of the covering acts on $\widetilde M$ by homotheties.
-A \emph{Vaisman manifold} is an LCK manifold with a K\"ahler covering $\widetilde M$ admitting monodromy-equivariant action of ${\C}^\times$ by non-isometric holomorphic homotheties.
+Positive exact (1,1)-forms are also very useful in the study of Vaisman manifolds.
+The latter form a special class of \emph{locally conformally K\"ahler manifold} (\emph{LCK manifolds} for short).
+An LCK manifold is a manifold $M$ whose universal covering $\widetilde M$ has a K\"ahler metric with the monodromy of the covering acting on $\widetilde M$ by non-isometric homotheties.
+An LCK manifold is called \emph{Vaisman} if its K\"ahler covering $\widetilde M$ admits a monodromy-equivariant action of ${\C}^\times$ by non-isometric holomorphic homotheties.

-The original definition of Vaisman manifolds (due to Vaisman; see the book \cite{_Dragomir_Ornea_} for more details, history and additional references) used an explicit differential-geometric construction, and their description given above is a result of Kamishima--Ornea~\cite{_Kamishima_Ornea_}.
-To define Vaisman manifolds in the traditional way, we use the following differential-geometric description of LCK metrics.
+The original definition of Vaisman manifolds (see~\cite{_Dragomir_Ornea_} for more details, history and references) builds upon an explicit differential-geometric construction, and their description given above is a result of Kamishima--Ornea~\cite{_Kamishima_Ornea_}.
+The existence of positive exact $(1,1)$-forms of Vaisman manifolds is shown in~\cite{_Verbitsky_vanishing_}.